Rudd-O/dts-recordingstudio/README.md

-The Studio is an Ansible playbook and collection of related software that will launch an EBS-backed Amazon EC2 instance with Ubuntu 12.04 on it, then configure it fully into an Internet radio recording studio:
+The Studio is an Ansible playbook and collection of related software that will launch an EBS-backed Amazon EC2 instance with Ubuntu 12.04 on it, then configure it fully into an Internet radio recording studio that can also be used to record high-quality podcasts:

 * using JACK Audio Connection Kit as a low-latency audio bus,
 * using Mumble (routed through PulseAudio) as the studio set where radio hosts can talk,